GTBSinclair/spotGEO/README.md

 ## Improvements

-A major improvement is to modify the algorithm to work on the much larger ground-based telescope images (available at https://kelvins.esa.int/spot-the-geo-satellites/problem/) and lower the algorithm threshold so that it catches all the true sats.
-By locating the satellites in each image and quantifying their movement in the same 'sequence' it will be possible to filter all the false positives and be left with only the true satellites.
+A major improvement is to lower the algorithm threshold so that it catches all the true sats and modify the algorithm to work on the much larger ground-based telescope images (available at https://kelvins.esa.int/spot-the-geo-satellites/problem/).
+By locating the possible satellites in each image and quantifying their movement in the same 'sequence' it will be possible to filter all the false positives and be left with only the true satellites.
+The true satellites will be visible in all the images in the sequence whereas the false positives won't be.